 Numerous guided Wallander-themed tours are available through the Ystad Tourist Office at St Knuts torg.
 Options include guided walking tours, coach tours to Wallander locations in the countryside outside Ystad, and a Wallander tour on the Ystad Volunteer Fire Brigade’s vintage fire engine.
 There are also Wallander packages available that include sightseeing, accommodations at a hotel with a Wallander connection, and coffee and dinner at some of the character’s favorite spots.

-The Tourist Office also has a self-guided brochure (also available as a mobile app by searching for “Wallander”) for visitors interested in finding their own way to locations made famous in the books or the films.
+The Tourist Office also has information (available as a mobile app by searching for “Wallander”) for visitors interested in finding their own way to locations made famous in the books or the films.
 Key sights include Wallander’s home on Mariagatan; the police station at Kristianstadsvägen 51; Fridolfs konditori, Wallander’s favorite café; the historic Hotel Continental, home to one of Wallander’s favorite restaurants; and the pizzeria where Wallander goes to enjoy a slice and discuss life with the owner, Istvan.

 For more information about Ystad and the surrounding area: